Ornithopter: Crewed flight

 The French engineer René Riout devoted himself for three decades to the realization of flapping wing ornithopters.
 In 1905 he invented his first models.
 In 1909 he won the gold medal in the Lépine competition for a reduced model.
 In 1913 he worked on the development of a model ordered by a pilot, the Dubois-Riout.
 The tests were stopped in 1916.
 In 1937, he finalized the Riout 102T Alérion, certainly the most successful piloted flapping wing ornithopter until the second decade of the 21st century.
-Unfortunately, the conclusions of the wind tunnel tests were not favorable to the continuation of the project.
+Ultimately, the conclusions of the wind tunnel tests were not favorable to the continuation of the project.

 In 2005, Yves Rousseau was given the Paul Tissandier Diploma, awarded by the FAI for contributions to the field of aviation.
 Rousseau attempted his first human-muscle-powered flight with flapping wings in 1995.
 On 20 April 2006, at his 212th attempt, he succeeded in flying a distance of 64 m, observed by officials of the Aero Club de France.
 On his 213th flight attempt, a gust of wind led to a wing breaking up, causing the pilot to be gravely injured and rendered paraplegic.

 A team at the University of Toronto Institute for Aerospace Studies, headed by Professor James DeLaurier, worked for several years on an engine-powered, piloted ornithopter.
 In July 2006, at the Bombardier Airfield at Downsview Park in Toronto, Professor DeLaurier's machine, the UTIAS Ornithopter No.1 made a jet-assisted takeoff and 14-second flight.
 According to DeLaurier, the jet was necessary for sustained flight, but the flapping wings did most of the work.

 On August 2, 2010, Todd Reichert of the same institution piloted a human-powered ornithopter named Snowbird.
 The 32 m wingspan, 42 kg aircraft was constructed from carbon fibre, balsa, and foam.
 The pilot sat in a small cockpit suspended below the wings and pumped a bar with his feet to operate a system of wires that flapped the wings up and down.
 Towed by a car until airborne, it then sustained flight for almost 20 seconds.
 It flew 145 m with an average speed of 25.6 km/h.
 Similar tow-launched flights were made in the past, but improved data collection verified that the ornithopter was capable of self-powered flight once aloft.